 Below are three effective variations you can use to break up the boredom and provide a new stimulus for the same incline bench press benefits.

 Incline Dumbbell Bench Press

-The dumbbell incline bench press is very similar to the barbell incline bench press, however does have key benefits to maximize muscle growth and further individualize a program.
-For some lifters, the placement of the barbell and the positions that the shoulder (angle) is forced into may produce pain or discomfort in the press, limiting the amount of muscle loading and ability to train.
-By using dumbbells, a lifter can manipulate the angle of the weights, wrist, elbows, and shoulder joint to accommodate any issues/pain/or shoulder flare-ups.
+The dumbbell incline bench press is very similar to the barbell incline bench press; however, it does have key benefits to maximize muscle growth and further individualize a program.
+For some lifters, the barbell’s placement and the positions that the shoulder (angle) is forced into may produce pain or discomfort in the press, limiting the amount of muscle loading and ability to train.
+Using dumbbells, a lifter can manipulate the angle of the weights, wrist, elbows, and shoulder joint to accommodate any issues/pain/or shoulder flare-ups.

-Additionally, the dumbbell incline press is a unilateral exercise, meaning it can be done to address movement asymmetrie and muscle imbalances that may be negatively impacting shoulder health, chest development, and/or pressing performance.
+Additionally, the dumbbell incline press is a unilateral exercise, meaning it can be done to address movement asymmetry and muscle imbalances that may be negatively impacting shoulder health, chest development, and/or pressing performance.

-Like the double dumbbell incline bench press, the single dumbbell variation can increase the lifters need to support and stabilize a load in unilaterally.
-By using a single dumbbell, the lifter must control and resist spinal rotations and other rotational forces to the body.
-In addition, some lifters find that they can truly focus on contracting the muscle as hard as possible, when training single-hand pressing.
+Like the double dumbbell incline bench press, the single dumbbell variation can increase the lifters need to support and stabilize a load unilaterally.
+Using a single dumbbell, the lifter must control and resist spinal rotations and other rotational forces to the body.
+Some lifters also find that they can truly focus on contracting the muscle as hard as possible when training single-hand pressing.